mclarkson/obdi-aws-ec2lib/README.md

 # Dev

-Each rest end point uses authentication information saved in a per-environment json capability object.
+Each REST end-point uses authentication information saved in a per-environment json capability object.
 Clients do not send AWS credentials to REST end-points.
 Ensure that a json object named 'AWS_ACCESS_KEY_ID_1' is present for the environment, and that it contains at least: